Images of the Prelude interface

 3. Event organizers had few options to build the surveys they wanted.

 The biggest hurdle preventing end users from filling out a survey was connectivity.
 The Guidebook app doesn't require an internet connection to function - this comes in handy inside a crowded conference venue.
-However, surveys were initially built as a web view.
-An internet connection was required to access, fill out, and then submit a survey.
+However, surveys were initially built as a web view, an internet connection was required to access, fill out, and submit a survey.

-Rebuilding surveys as a native component solved all of these connectively issues.
-It also opened the door for new functionality and gave me the opportunity to design the UI on both iOS and Android.
+Rebuilding surveys as a native component solved the connectively issue.
+It also opened the door for new functionality and gave me the opportunity to design the UI on both iOS and Android platforms.

 Native survey deliverables